QGIS-Contribution/QGIS-ResourceSharing/index.md

 ### QGIS Resource Sharing Plugin
 Have you ever wished you can share QGIS resources easily with your peers?
-Well, this tool might be handy for you!
+Well, this plugin might be handy for you!

 This tools allows QGIS users to share resources (symbols, svgs, images, or processing scripts) in a repository so that other users can use it.